csiro-hydroinformatics/moirai/README.md

 * [Affero GPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html) for non-commercial purposes.
 * Commercial license options can otherwise be arranged.
 The intent is to promote fair use and citations rather than expecting paid options, so please contact us (e-mail).

-* Copyright 2017 CSIRO,
-* Author Jean-Michel Perraud
+Copyright 2017 CSIRO - Author: Jean-Michel Perraud

 ## Naming